caceders/KeypointExtractionBenchmark/README.md

 TODO:

 NOW:
+- Calculate homographical matching on behalf of scale and rotation.

 LATER:
 - Calculate homographic distance only once and use it in EITHER the calculations in main or in matching.